anwarraif/Data-Mining-Project/README.md

 # Data-Mining-Project
-Exploratory Data Analysis in Python Using Sephora Websites Dataset
+Exploratory Data Analysis in Python Using Sephora Websites Dataset from kaggle